 Anyone witnessing a violation of these policies should ask the violator to cease and desist.
 If a student refuses to comply with the request, the incident should be reported to the Office of Student Affairs.
 Members of the faculty, administration, and staff who violate the policy should be reported to their immediate supervisor.

 Westminster College is a pedestrian campus.
 Students are expected to use their assigned parking areas for long-term parking and walk to classes, meals, and events.
-In order to park on campus, all vehicles except those belonging to visitors must display a current Westminster College parking permit.
-Temporary courtesy parking passes are available at the Public Safety Office for students or guests bringing a car to campus for a week or less.
+In order to park on campus, all vehicles except those belonging to visitors must display a current Westminster College parking decal or employee parking hang tag.
+Temporary courtesy parking passes are available at the Department of Public Safety office located in the McKelvey Campus Center (Room 268) for students or guests bringing a car to campus for a week or less.
 No one is permitted to park in areas for which they do not have the appropriate decal.

 Westminster College students shall obtain parking decals as follows:

-The registration process is not complete until the parking decal is obtained from Public Safety and affixed to the registered vehicle as required.
+The registration process is not complete until the parking decal is affixed to the registered vehicle as required.

 Vehicles are to be registered by the first day of classes or within two business days of bringing the vehicle to campus.

-Student decals are to be permanently affixed on the rear of the vehicle for which the decal is issued.
-Decals are to be placed on the inside lower left c o r n e r of the rear w i n d o w of the rear vehicle.
+Student decals are to be permanently affixed on the rear of the vehicle for which the decal is issued (placed on the inside lower left corner of the rear window of the rear vehicle).
 Decals are not to be transferred to another vehicle(s) without prior authorization from Public Safety.
 If a registered vehicle is replaced during the registration period, a new sticker will be issued at no cost.